-17. Abuse of the student conduct system, including but not limited to: a.
-Failure to obey the notice from a student conduct panel or college official to appear for a meeting or hearing as part of the student conduct system; b.
-Falsification, distortion, or misrepresentation of information before a student conduct panel; c.
-Disruption or interference with the orderly conduct of a student conduct panel proceeding; d.
-Institution of a student conduct code proceeding in bad faith; e.
-Attempting to discourage an individual's proper participation in, or use of, the student conduct system; f.
-Attempting to influence the impartiality of a member of a student conduct panel prior to, and/or during the course of the student conduct panel prior to, during, and/or after a student conduct code proceeding; h.
-Failure to comply with the sanction(s) imposed under the Student Code; i.
+17. Abuse of the student conduct system, including but not limited to:

+a.
+Failure to obey the notice from a student conduct panel or college official to appear for a meeting or hearing as part of the student conduct system;

+b.
+Falsification, distortion, or misrepresentation of information before a student conduct panel;

+c.
+Disruption or interference with the orderly conduct of a student conduct panel proceeding;

+d.
+Institution of a student conduct code proceeding in bad faith;

+e.
+Attempting to discourage an individual's proper participation in, or use of, the student conduct system;

+f.
+Attempting to influence the impartiality of a member of a student conduct panel prior to, and/or during the course of the student conduct panel proceeding;

+g.
+Harassment (verbal or physical) and/or intimidation of a member of a student conduct panel prior to, during, and/or after a student conduct code proceeding;

+h.
+Failure to comply with the sanction(s) imposed under the Student Code;

+i.
 Influencing or attempting to influence another person to commit an abuse of the student conduct code system.

-18. Engaging, individually or in concert with others, in sexual misconduct; i.e. nonconsensual physical conduct of a sexual nature including but not limited Campus Handbook 2017-18 College web site: http://www.ntcmn.edu Page 42 Campus Handbook 2018-2019 to domestic violence, dating violence, stalking, sexual physical abuse, rape or any other form of sexual assault, or threat of sexual violence.
+18. Engaging, individually or in concert with others, in sexual misconduct; i.e. nonconsensual physical conduct of a sexual nature including but not limited to domestic violence, dating violence, stalking, sexual physical abuse, rape or any other form of sexual assault, or threat of sexual violence.

 Note: Consent does not exist when acts are committed by force, intimidation, coercion, or through use of authority, or the victim's mental or physical incapacity even if that lack of capacity is chemically self-induced.
 The expectation is that consent is clear and mutual.